di37/imdb-reviews-sentiment-analysis/README.md

 ## Environment

 The whole experiment was done in Colab notebook.
-Tensorflow library was used.

 ## Machine Learning